oe/duplex-message/packages/duplex-message/README.md

 ```

-There is a funny use case:
+There is a funny use case(transparent proxy):
 If you got two iframes in your page, you can make them communicate directly by following code
 ```ts
 postMessageHub.createProxy(frame1Win, frame2Win) // forward message from frame1Win to frame2Win